-Paint Forge includes 53 tools for drawing, editing, selection, and transformation.
-Tools are organized in the left toolbar.
+Paint Forge includes over 50 tools for drawing, editing, selection, warping, and transformation.
+Tools are organized into four colour-coded groups in the left toolbar (navigation & utility, raster, vector, and layer transforms), and the visible set follows the active tool preset.
 Right-click a tool button to access variants.
 Most tools have a single-key shortcut — these are customizable via Preferences.

 These tools let you select, move, resize, and rotate objects on the canvas, as well as pan around the viewport.